 Matrices: The progression of version 2 of this composition, as seen in the Evolving Composition Diagram below, involved 2 plates.
 Plate 1: linear elements of composition; printed in black or red.
 Plate 2: overall shading of background; printed in blue.

 Print State Changes: Plate 1 printed in red.
 Changes from version 1, in etching and engraving: composition transferred to a new plate; figures refined overall.
 Changes from version 2, state III, by burnishing: figures’ feet and several areas of shading removed.
-Changes from version 2, state III, in drypoint: horizontal line added at the foot of the bed; figures’ feet reconfigured; shading and further detail added to several figures.
+Changes from version 2, state III, in drypoint: horizontal line added at the foot of the bed, figures’ feet reconfigured, and shading added to several figures.

 "Eight in Bed" developed out of another composition with seven figures in a bed.
 That imagery dealt with a childhood memory of times when the artist and her two siblings, along with two cousins who lived with them, would join her parents in bed.
 According to Bourgeois's assistant, Jerry Gorovoy, there was no specific symbolic meaning to the addition of thie eighth (and in some studies, ninth) figure; it was simply part of her further experimentation with the composition.